Bachelor of Engineering (Add-On Degree) in Manufacturing EngineeringApply on www.springboardcourses.ie

 Mode of Study: Part time

-This Programme is designed to upskill manufacturing technicians, holding a Level 6 qualification, to a Level 7 B.Eng in Manufacturing, while working full-time.
+This course is designed to upskill manufacturing technicians, holding a Level 6 qualification, to a Level 7 Bachelor of Engingeering in Manufacturing, while working full-time.

-On completion of the 60 credits, taking into consideration their level 6 qualification and relevant experience, students will have achieved the same learning outcomes as a 3 years B.Eng in Manufacturing Engineering Programme.
+On completion of the 60 credits, taking into consideration their Level 6 qualification and relevant experience, students will have achieved the same learning outcomes as a three year Bachelor of Engineering in Manufacturing Engineering programme.

 A Manufacturing Engineer facilitates efficient operations within the production area, to optimise existing processes, implement new processes and to ensure that production goals are met.